What is the project all about?

 When will the Project be completed?

-We are planning for an in-service date prior to the 2020/2021 winter season.
-The actual date depends on a number of factors, including the final alignment and construction start date.
+We are focused on achieving an in-service date of winter 2022/2023.
+The actual date depends on a number of factors, including weather and other unforeseen circumstances.

 Will the pipeline be safe?

 Our number one priority is to provide safe and reliable natural gas service.
 Washington Gas uses a number of tools to make the natural gas distribution system one of the safest forms of energy transportation.
 Our safety programs include:

 - Participation in excavation damage prevention initiatives and membership in the 811 one call system;